-A critical synthesis: history of the scientific method
+A critical timeline synthesis: roots of the scientific method

 People and world events that shaped the scientific method